Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/codespaces/developing-in-codespaces/changing-the-machine-type-for-your-codespace.md

 ---
 title: Changing the machine type for your codespace
 shortTitle: Changing the machine type
-intro: 'You can change the type of machine that''s running your codespace, so that you''re using resources appropriate for work you''re doing.'
+intro: "You can change the type of machine that's running your codespace, so that you're using resources appropriate for work you're doing."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  free-pro-team: '*'
+  free-pro-team: "*"
 topics:
   - Codespaces
 ---